-Any IEEE member, volunteer or IEEE organizational unit can use this form to submit a new initiative proposal to the IEEE New Initiatives Committee (NIC).
-IEEE staff groups require a volunteer in the operational unit as a co-sponsor.
-Typical New Initiatives are expected to require US$100,000 or more for a 12-month period.
-However, any project proposed to the New Initiative Committee with a total budget exceeding US$40,000 will be considered a New Initiative and expected to be submitted on this form.
+Any IEEE member, volunteer, or IEEE organizational unit may use these forms to submit a new initiative proposal to the IEEE New Initiatives Committee (NIC).
+IEEE staff groups require a volunteer champion or an operational unit as a co-sponsor.
+Typical new initiatives are expected to require US$100,000 or more for a 12-month period.
+However, any project proposed to the New Initiatives Committee with a total budget exceeding US$40,000 will be considered a New Initiative and expected to be submitted on the following new initiative forms.

-The seed grant is designed for potentially small scale and/or high risk proposals where relatively small amounts of funding are required to get started.
+The seed grant is designed for potentially small-scale and/or high-risk proposals where relatively small amounts of funding are required to get started.
 Seed grants are limited to projects that require funding of US$40,000 or less.
 Seed grants must also demonstrate a clear benefit to IEEE, its members, the public, the technical community, or customers.
-Projects may be self-contained or, if successful, may serve as a demonstration of feasibility for a subsequent proposal for a higher-level of funding through the New Initiative process.
-A seed grant proposal may be used as a precursor demonstration for a new initiative proposal submission.
+Projects may be self-contained or, if successful, may serve as a demonstration of feasibility for a subsequent proposal for a higher level of funding through the New Initiative process.

 Select the area of interest below for additional information: